arnicas/analyst-toolbelt-course/week1/Readme.md

 Remember:
   * A2 : relative reference : both may change when you copy the formula.
+  * A$2 : fixed row, relative column -- will change when you copy column.
-  * $A2 : fixed column, relative 2 row -- will change when you copy row.
+  * $A2 : fixed column, relative row -- will change when you copy row.
   * $A$2 : fixed column and cell, will not change when you copy formula.

 > http://www.gcflearnfree.org/excel2013/relative-and-absolute-cell-references/2/